laravel-enso/localisation/README.md

 - when translating, the new Laravel mechanism is used, respectively the `__()` function
 - the main language is considered to be english
 - the keys are, by convention, in english and in a human readable format e.g. 'Date of Birth', and if a key is not found, the value of the key is used instead
-- the keys and the values for the keys are kept in `resources/lang/*code*.json`  where code is the language code, e.g. 'de' for german, with the exception for the english language, since keys are already in english
+- the keys and the values for the project specific keys are kept in `resources/lang/app/*code*.json`  where code is the language code, e.g. 'de' for german, with the exception for the English language, since keys are already in English
+- the keys and the values for the core/Enso specific keys are kept in `resources/lang/enso/*code*.json`
 - due to Laravel's implementation, there are 4 translation categories which cannot be implemented using the new mechanism: `auth`, `pagination`, `passwords`, `validation`.
 For this reason, we keep the respective language files in their proper language sub-folders
 - the moment a new language is added from the interface
     - the new language is saved in the database
     - the four php translation files are copied to a newly created language folder
-    - a new JSON language file is generated, containing the keys for the existing translations.
+    - a new JSON language file is generated, containing the keys for the existing core/Enso translations, at `resources/lang/enso/`.
 The keys are collected using as reference the first existing JSON file
+    - a new JSON language file is generated, which is empty, and which will hold project specific keys
 - when deleting a language
     - the language is removed from the database
     - the language folder and its contents are removed
-    - the JSON language file is removed
+    - the two JSON language files are removed

 - the `set-language` middleware is used to set the locale for the backend, for each request, depending on the user's language preference